mdibl/biocore_documentation/bioinformatics/worksheets/exploration_worksheet.md

 #### 3.5: commands

 * Ignore the entries up until the "options" block
-* Update the "--assembly" option with the details for "experiment_name" and "analysis_id"
+* Update the "--assembly" option with the details for "pi", "experiment_name" and "analysis_id"
-* Update the "--output" option with the details for "experiment_name" and "analysis_id"
+* Update the "--output" option with the details for "pi", "experiment_name" and "analysis_id"

 **Expected**